-The student must be admitted to candidacy by the end of the fourth year by passing a candidacy exam.
-The candidacy examination consists of a written component and an oral component.
-The written part normally precedes the oral part and is satisfied by either a written dissertation proposal or a paper that will become a chapter of the dissertation.
-The oral part of the examination is conducted as soon as feasible after passage of the written part, according to the rules of the Graduate School.
-It can be taken no later than one calendar year prior to defense of the dissertation.
-The oral part is comprehensive and is intended to test the student's readiness for advanced research in the more specialized area(s) of his or her field, as well as the feasibility of the specific research proposed for the dissertation.
+Students must be admitted to candidacy by the end of the fourth year by passing the candidacy exam which consists of written and oral component.
+The written part precedes the oral part and is satisfied by either a dissertation proposal or a paper that will become a chapter of the dissertation.
+The oral part of the examination is administered directly after passage of the written part, and is conducted according to the rules of the Graduate School.
+Normally, the oral exam committee is made up of three members of the Economics Department and a Graduate School representative.
+The oral can be taken no later than one calendar year prior to defense of the dissertation.
+The oral is comprehensive and is intended to test the student's readiness for advanced research in the more specialized area(s) of his or her field, as well as the feasibility of the specific research proposed for the dissertation.
 Successful passage indicates that, in the judgment of the faculty, the student has an adequate knowledge of the basic literature, problems, and research methods in the chosen field.